programLyrique/gramda/README.md

 gramda
 ======

-Converts contextual grammars into grammars in CNF or GNF, and even more.
+Converts context free grammars into grammars in CNF or GNF, and even more.